Notae, Arkansas muscle top overall seed Gonzaga out of NCAAs

 “We’ve been disrespected the whole year, so it’s just another thing for us,” Williams said.
 “We saw everything they were saying, we felt like they were dancing before the game.
 That was disrespect for us.
 We just came into the game playing hard and we had a chip on our shoulder.
 Every game we do.”

-When the final buzzer sounded, Notae tossed the game ball into the air in triumph, while Williams flexed and roared near midcourt.
-Coach Eric Musselman made his way into the stands to find his mother, Kris, for a celebratory embrace after she watched her son in person for the first time coaching the Razorbacks.
+When the buzzer sounded, Notae tossed the game ball into the air in triumph, while Williams flexed and roared near midcourt.
+Coach Eric Musselman made his way into the stands to find his mother, Kris, for a celebratory embrace as she watched her well-traveled son coaching the Razorbacks in person for the first time.

-After a throwback performance from the program that once promised “40 Minutes of Hell,” these Hogs relished in pure bliss.
+After a throwback performance from the program that once promised “40 Minutes of Hell,” it was pure bliss for these Hogs.

-Notae finished with six rebounds, six assists, three steals and even swatted a pair of shots for the Razorbacks (28-8), who reached the Elite Eight for a second straight year and will face second-seeded Duke on Saturday, hoping to deny retiring coach Mike Krzyzewski one last trip to the Final Four.
+Notae finished with six rebounds, six assists, three steals and two blocked shots for the Razorbacks (28-8), who reached the Elite Eight for a second straight year and will face either Duke or Texas Tech in the West Region final on Saturday.

-Drew Timme scored 25 points but couldn’t rally the normally high-scoring Bulldogs (28-4), who for the second straight season were favored to win that elusive national title but couldn’t keep up with Arkansas’ athleticism and fight.
+Drew Timme scored 25 points but couldn’t rally the normally high-scoring Bulldogs (28-4), who for the second straight season were favored to win that elusive national title but couldn’t match up with an athletic, scrappy foe.
 Gonzaga had been undefeated last year before losing to Baylor in the national title game.

 “We just wanted to be physical, plain and simple,” Musselman said.
 “We wanted them to feel bodies.
 Obviously they played a really tough schedule early in the season, but it’s been a long time in conference play since they faced a team like us.”